MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > [!div class="mx-imgBorder"]
    > ![Start conversation](media/create-topic-21.png)

 7. Deploy the bot.
-Once the bot is created, you have the option to activate the bot on one of two web channels: The test web site or your own custom web site.
-You can select the web channel and configure it on the Deploy page.
+Once the bot is created, you have the option to activate the bot on one of two web channels: The demo web site or your own custom web site.
+Click **Deploy** in the navigation pane to open the Deploy page.

+    To deploy the bot to the demo web site, click **Demo website**.

    > [!div class="mx-imgBorder"]
    > ![Select channel](media/create-topic-21-1.png)

-    To deploy the bot to the test web site, enter a welcome message for your bot and some examples of topic triggers to use as conversation starters for customers interacting with your bot, and then click **Deploy**.
+    On the Deploy - Demo Website page, enter a welcome message for your bot and some examples of topic triggers to use as conversation starters for customers interacting with your bot, and then click **Publish**.

    > [!div class="mx-imgBorder"]
    > ![Deploy bot](media/deploy-bot-2.png)